UbayGD/reboottouefi/README.md

 # Notes

-- At some point this extension will be available for installation from the [GNOME Extensions](https://extensions.gnome.org/) web site.
+- This extension is available in [GNOME Extensions](https://extensions.gnome.org/extension/5105/reboottouefi/).

 - This extension has been tested on Gnome 42 only.